pjiocnic/study-guide-repo/amazon/aws-kms.md

 # SDKs

 1. [[JAVA] How to Use the New AWS Encryption SDK to Simplify Data Encryption and Improve Application Availability by Greg Rubin](https://aws.amazon.com/blogs/security/how-to-use-the-new-aws-encryption-sdk-to-simplify-data-encryption-and-improve-application-availability/)

+# How to choose policies for KMS keys